vrypan/fario/README.md

 # Other scripts

-`fario-cast` is a simple script that can be used to cast plain text messages (no mentions, or embeds).
+- `fario-cast`: cast plain text messages (no mentions, or embeds).
+- `fario-fid-byname`: Get a username's fid